Viramos

 Team

-Product Owner, Scrum Master (part-time), Designer (me), Engineering team, QC
+Founder, Sailing Advisor, Product Owner, Scrum Master (part-time), Engineers, QC, Designer (me)

 Workflow re-architecture